champagnearden/projet/README.md

 ### DELETE Endpoints

 - **DELETE /users/client/:id** - Delete a client by ID.
+- **DELETE /users/client/beneficiaire/:id** - Delete the IDth beneficiaire of the logged in client.
 - **DELETE /users/employe/:id** - Delete an employee by ID.

 ### PUT Endpoints